-Ready to write a sweet note and address!
-Make sure the address is placed correctly on your postcards, the right half of the back of the card.
+Make sure to place the address correctly on your postcards, the right half of the back of the card.
 Put a stamp on it and mail some love to someone!
+I

 Check out all of the DIY Valentine’s Day projects on Create Whimsy.